0ksks/dataAnalysisModel/README.md

 # A Data Analysis Model Mainly Based on Neural Network
 - **structure**:
   - Discover\
-    - some codes to discover the data
+    - the codes for discovering insights
   - NN\
     - main codes for NN defination, training and tuning
   - Process\
-    - some codes to process the raw data
+    - the codes for processing data
 - NN\
   - DataSet: *load the data*
   - DataLoader: *prepare the data for training*
-  - NnStruture: *define the network*
+  - NnStructure: *define the network*
   - NnTrain: *train the network*
   - HyperTuning: *tuning the network(using optuna)*
   - storageLinkTemplate: *the database URL template for optuna*